Okanagan-College-COSC-404-Fall-2025/Lab6-starter-code/README.md

 Your package must work directly with the CO schema shown above.
 Your package needs to have the following features

-1. A public function `GET_TOTAL_PURCHASE(customer_id)`: The function takes in the ID of a customer and returns the total amount of purchases that the customer has made
+1. A public function `GET_TOTAL_PURCHASE(customer_id)`: The function accepts a customer ID and returns the total value of all purchases made by that customer.
 2. A private function `CHOOSE_GIFT_PACKAGE(p_total_purchase)`:
    **Requirements:**
    - Use a CASE expression or CASE logic